 My kids love art.
-The medium doesn’t matter, they are just happiest when they are creating.
+The medium doesn't matter, they are just happiest when they are creating.
 As I think about the holidays I know that a majority of gifts that I give the kids this year will be art related.
-I wanted to share some of our favorite and most wanted gifts for a budding artist.
+I wanted to share some of our favorite and most wanted gifts for the budding artist.
 All of these items are gender neutral and perfect for the little art lover in your life.

 A good place to start is an art kit like this Darice 120 piece Deluxe Art Kit which contains markers, pencils, pastels, and watercolors in one convenient case.
 A set like this enables kids to experiment with a variety of media.
 I love how there is a place for everything!